Your dream to live self-sufficiently, closer to the land and more economically is within reach.

 A well run one acre farm is a perpetual motion machine.

 Livestock provide manure for compost.
 Compost enriches the soil.
 Fertile soil increases crop yields.
 Abundant crops provide food for you and livestock and seed for the following year, and the cycle continues.

-Your perpetual motion farm will become more productive as you grow in experience.
+Your perpetual motion one acre farm will become more productive as you grow in experience.
 Livestock and crop yields will increase.
 You will have achieved your dream.